-During the year ended 30 June 2022 the group's two key trading investments, Speirs Foods and Equipment Leasing and finance distributed cash to the Speirs Group parent in excess of the parent's cash operating costs.
-After due consideration the Speirs Group Limited directors have declared that a cash dividend of 5 cents per ordinary share (plus imputations) will be paid to all ordinary shareholders on 31 October 2022.
-The record date for the dividend will be Friday 14 October 2022.
+Last year the group's two key trading investments, Speirs Foods and Equipment Leasing and finance distributed cash to the Speirs Group parent in excess of the parent's cash operating costs.
+Accordingly, the directors declared and paid a 5 cents per ordinary share cash dividend to shareholders.
+The distributions from these two key trading investments has not been repeated, with the result that no final dividend will be declared and paid by the Company this year.